Concordium/concordium.github.io/source/shared/net/references/transactions.rst

      Self balance: c0000000000000000000...
    ...

-If you want to ``send-encrypted`` from the account while supplying index 8, only the encrypted amount ``8c0faff6739bffc531c5...`` and the :ref:`self balance<glossary-self-balance>` will be used as input of the encrypted transfer.
+If you want to ``send-shielded`` from the account while supplying index 8, only the encrypted amount ``8c0faff6739bffc531c5...`` and the :ref:`self balance<glossary-self-balance>` will be used as input of the encrypted transfer.